-OMB will notify the FMCS Director when the hiatus of appropriations has ended, and when the Director in turn can advise all senior managers.
-Each manager will contact employees that he or she supervises by phone or e-mail to inform them that the hiatus has ended and to advise them that employees are required to return to work on their next regular duty day.
+OMB will notify the FMCS agency head when the hiatus of appropriations has ended, and when the agency head in turn can advise all senior managers.
+Each manager will contact employees that they supervise by phone or e-mail to inform them that the hiatus has ended and to advise them that employees are required to return to work on their next regular duty day.